Programmatic Access for Hosted Websites

 Provide programmatic access to third-party applications accessing Cloud Secure Edge (CSE) hosted websites

 Currently, we only support Service Accounts for Hosted Websites.
-Support for Service Accounts in Infrastructure Services is planned.
+Support for Service Accounts in Infrastructure Services is on the roadmap — please contact us with your use case.

 Overview